moby/moby/docs/sources/use/basics.rst

-If you get ``docker: command not found`` or something like ``/var/lib/docker/repositories: permission denied`` you may have an incomplete docker installation or insufficient privileges to access docker on your machine.
+If you get ``docker: command not found`` or something like ``/var/lib/docker/repositories: permission denied`` you may have an incomplete docker installation or insufficient privileges to access Docker on your machine.

 Please refer to :ref:`installation_list` for installation instructions.